Electron Beam Chirp Dexterity in Staging Laser Wakefield Acceleration: (b) Effect of longitudinal plasma density tailoring

 Further improvement in the energy spectrum of the electron beam can be achieved by tailoring the longitudinal density profile of the plasma channel.
-By longitudinal tailoring of the plasma density the electron beam can be re-phased with the laser wakefield.
-If the re-phasing of the electron beam can be achieved in a manner that the higher energy electrons lose energy, whereas, the lower energy electron gain energy, then it allows narrowing down the energy spectrum of the electron beam.
-In experiments, one of the simplest ways of achieving a reproducible longitudinal density tailoring is by using a tapered capillary discharge or gas-cell.
+By longitudinal tailoring of the plasma density the electron beam can be re-phased with the laser wakefield \cite{Guillaume,ADopp}.
+Moreover, density tailoring will change the de-phasing length over which the electron beam runs out of phase with the accelerating part of the plasma wave and enter in the decelerating part.
+Energy spread reduction by increasing longitudinal plasma density or decreasing dephasing length is useful in the case of self-injection schemes where the electrons with higher energy are at the front and the lower energy one are at the rear part of the beam \cite{Dopp}.
+Contrary to this scenario, for an externally injected un-chirped or negatively chirped electron beam the energy chirp induced by the plasma wave in the booster stage is exactly opposite, i.e., higher energy electrons are at the rear and lower energetic electrons are at the front of the beam.
+Thus, the principle adopted in \cite{Dopp} for reducing the energy spread is not directly applicable for an externally injected electron beam.
+However, it is important to take into account that by increasing the plasma density the plasma length decreases, which means the wakefield slips forward with respect to the electron beam.
+Now, If the re-phasing of the electron beam can be achieved in a manner that the higher energy electrons at the back of the beam lose energy, whereas, the lower energy electron at the front of the beam gain energy, then it allows narrowing down the energy spectrum of the electron beam.
+In experiments, one of the simplest ways of achieving a reproducible longitudinal density tailoring is tilted gas-jet or specially designed gas-jets \cite{Jinnew}.
+Such schemes can be extended to tapered capillary discharge or gas-cell.
 In simulations, we used a linearly increasing density profile along the longitudinal or laser propagation direction.
 The linear density profile is applied after 6 mm propagation length, where the energy spread of the negatively chirped electron beam increases beyond the one percent level.
 Figure 8 illustrate the 1D profile of the plasma density.
 The density is increased by a factor of two within a scale-length of 1 mm.
 By increasing the plasma density, the wavelength of the wakefield decreases.
-As a result, the electron beam gradually slips out of phase with the plasma wave: the electron beam will move backward with respect to the plasma wave.
+As a result, the electron beam gradually slips out of phase with the plasma wave: the plasma wave tend to move forward with respect to the electron beam.
 Now, a part of the rear side of the electron beam (higher energy component) enter partially in the decelerating phase of the wakefield, whereas, the leading part of the electron beam (lower energy component) enter the relatively higher electric field.
 Moreover, the electric field strength of the wakefield also increases slightly due to the increase in the plasma density.
-The higher electric field provide relatively faster energy gain.
+The higher electric field provide relatively higher energy gain.
 Figure 4(a3-f3) and 5(g3-l3) shows the dynamic evolution of the energy chirp in the longitudinal phase-space of the electron beams, whereas, fig. 6(a3-f3) and 7(g3-l3) shows the evolution of the corresponding energy spectrum for an initially negatively chirped electron beam with longitudinal plasma density tailoring.
 It is clear from these simulation results that the role of plasma density tailoring is extremely useful is achieving an ultralow energy spread.
 The rate of change (or increment) of the plasma density and the corresponding scale-length are required to be optimized with the longitudinal extent of the electron beam to achieve the lowest possible energy spread.